croningp/dropfactory/doc/working_stations/oil_stirring.md

 ## Oil Stirring Station

-In each oil vials, there is a small magnetic stirrer.
-At the stirring station (position 3 of the oil wheel) a compact magnetic stirrer ensure the oils are fully mixed before being sampled by the syringe.
-Such small magnetic stirrers tends to over heat, for this reason a fan has been positioned below the stirrer to regulate its temperature.
+In each oil vial, there is a small magnetic stirrer.
+At the stirring station (position 3 of the oil wheel) a compact magnetic stirrer ensures that the oils are fully mixed before being sampled by the syringe.
+Such small magnetic stirrers tend to overheat, for this reason a fan has been positioned below the stirrer to regulate its temperature.

 ![Oil Stirring](../../media/img/working_stations/oil_stirring.png)